westronham/Github-Directory-Tree/README.md

 # github-dirtree
-Grabs all files and folders in a Github repo so that I can use it when enumerating files in a web app pentest
+Lists all files and folders in a Github repo so that I can use it when enumerating files in a web app pentest